hoangnm/react-native-week-view/README.md

 ```
 ## TODO
 - [x] allow to swipe between weeks or days.
-- [ ] allow to set custom date format for header.
+- [ ] header should be swipeable with columns.
 - [ ] allow to drag drop events to specific time and date.
 - [ ] update example for more cases (1 day, 7 days).
 - [ ] update document.